dotnet/docs-aspire/docs/whats-new/preview-3.md

     dotnet workload install aspire
     ```

-After updating you can run `dotnet workload list` to see the updated version (your version of Visual Studio may differ):
+After updating run `dotnet workload list` to see the updated version (your version of Visual Studio may differ):

 ```dotnetcli
 dotnet workload list